Why Legal Aid

 Asylum seekers homeless due to overcrowding of camps, Thessaloniki, August 2019

 Camps are riddled with misinformation.
-Rumours spread quickly, whilst asylum seekers are not advised on their legal rights.
-Given the scale of the crisis, government services are rarely able to respond quickly, and donors are becoming fatigued by the lack of improvement in the crisis.
-At SolidariTee, we believe that access to fair representation is a fundamental human right.
+Rumours spread quickly and asylum seekers are not advised on their legal rights.
+Given the scale of the crisis, government services are rarely able to respond quickly enough, and donors are becoming fatigued by the lack of improvement in the crisis.

 Legal aid NGOs offer the legal guidance that refugees require in order to successfully make their asylum case.
 Improved legal guidance speeds up the asylum process and dispels false rumours, meaning that refugees can leave camps quicker.
 Crucially, it ensures that highly vulnerable individuals are granted the safety and security that they might not otherwise reach.